Cyclone Fergus

-Cyclone Fergus was a tropical cyclone, later becoming an extratropical cyclone, that affected islands in the south-west Pacific Ocean.
-It lasted from December 23, 1996, to January 1, 1997, and reached speeds of up to 165 kilometers per hour, or 90 miles per hour.
-In additions to its winds, the storm caused heavy rains and severe flooding, causing significant damage to property in some areas.
+Severe Tropical Cyclone Fergus was a tropical cyclone that affected islands in the south-west Pacific Ocean.
+It lasted from 23 December 1996 to 1 January 1997, and reached speeds of up to 165 kilometers per hour, or 90 miles per hour.
+In addition to its winds, the storm caused heavy rains and severe flooding, causing significant damage to property in some areas.

 Meteorological history

-The precursor tropical disturbance to Severe Tropical Cyclone Fergus was first noted by the United States Joint Typhoon Warning Center (JTWC) on December 19, 1996, while it was located about 750 km to the southeast of Bairiki in Kiribati.
-Over the next day the system moved south-westwards and became better organised, which prompted the JTWC to issue a tropical cyclone formation alert on the system during December 20.
+The precursor tropical disturbance to Severe Tropical Cyclone Fergus was first noted by the United States Joint Typhoon Warning Center (JTWC) on 19 December 1996, while it was located about 750 km to the southeast of Bairiki in Kiribati.
+Over the next day the system moved south-westwards and became better organised, which prompted the JTWC to issue a tropical cyclone formation alert on the system during 20 December.
 However, this alert was cancelled during the next day as atmospheric convection, associated with the systems low level circulation center significantly decreased.
 The system subsequently passed over the southern Solomon Islands during the next day, before convection associated with the systems low level circulation center became better organised.
-As a result of this the system was classified as a tropical low by the Australian Bureau of Meteorology (BoM) during December 23, while the JTWC issued another tropical cyclone formation alert on the low.
+As a result of this the system was classified as a tropical low by the Australian Bureau of Meteorology (BoM) during 23 December, while the JTWC issued another tropical cyclone formation alert on the low.
 During that day, the depression gradually deepened further before the BoM reported, that it had developed into a tropical cyclone and named it Fergus later that day.
 The JTWC subsequently initiated advisories on Fergus, early the next day and designated it as Tropical Cyclone 13P, while it was located near Rennell Island.

 After being named, Fergus performed a cyclonic loop in an area of weak steering flow, before it started to move south-eastwards, under the influence of an approaching upper level trough of low pressure.
-As a result, it crossed 160°E and moved into the South Pacific basin during December 26, shortly before becoming a Category 3 severe tropical cyclone on the Australian tropical cyclone intensity scale.
-The system subsequently continued to move south-eastwards towards a weakness in a subtropical ridge of high pressure, before it passed in between Vanuatu and New Caledonia's Loyalty Islands between December 27–28.
+As a result, it crossed 160°E and moved into the South Pacific basin during 26 December, shortly before becoming a Category 3 severe tropical cyclone on the Australian tropical cyclone intensity scale.
+The system subsequently continued to move south-eastwards towards a weakness in a subtropical ridge of high pressure, before it passed in between Vanuatu and New Caledonia's Loyalty Islands between 27 and 28 December.
 At around this time the Fiji Meteorological Service estimated that the system had peaked as a Category 3 severe tropical cyclone, with 10-minute sustained winds of 150 km/h (90 mph).
-The JTWC also estimated during December 27, that the system had peaked with 1-minute sustained wind speeds of 165 km/h (105 mph).
+The JTWC also estimated during 27 December, that the system had peaked with 1-minute sustained wind speeds of 165 km/h (105 mph).